 Method Comment Dedicated budget for energy efficiency All Telenor's business units are mandated to choose cost-efficient energy-efficiency initiatives: network swaps, the sourcing of energy-efficient technologies, infrastructure-sharing and more energy-efficient data centres and buildings.
 Dedicated budget for other emissions reduction activities Several of Telenor's Asian operations has for a few years started to replace traditional diesel-based on-site generators with cost-efficient solar/battery renewable energy technology.
 Dedicated budget for low-carbon product R&D The ICT industry's technology and smart services through the Internet of Things (IoT) have the potential to cut global carbon emissions, reduce resource intensity, stimulate economic growth and deliver substantial social benefits.
-Telenor Connexion, Telenor's dedicated IoT company, designs and operates global IoT solutions for the global market.
-By year-end 2017, Telenor Group passed more than 12 million SIM connected devices globally on its IoT platforms.
-Telenor Connexion, Telenor's dedicated IoT company, designs and operates global IoT solutions for the global market.
+Telenor continues to engage with the industry organisations - such as GSMA and GeSI - and industry partners to embrace these opportunities.
+During 2018, Telenor's research unit continued to provide new knowledge and build deep competences in areas such as digital customer behaviour, new network and Internet technologies, artificial intelligence, advanced analytics, business models, organisational solutions, competition and business environment.